-Next, consider the size of your family and the utilities in your area to choose the best water heater.
+Consider the size of your family and the utilities in your area to choose the best water heater.
 It's important to keep the following things in mind:

-Storage tank water heaters are the most common type and the best water heaters to buy.
+This is the most common type of water heater.
 These units have an insulated tank where water is heated and stored until it's needed.
 They're available in electric, liquid propane (LP) and natural gas models.
 Natural gas and LP water heaters normally use less energy and are less expensive to operate than electric models of the same size.

 - Another consideration for storage tank water heaters is recovery rate — the number of gallons of water they can heat in an hour.
 The greater your demand for hot water, the higher recovery rate you need.

-Small storage tank water heaters, known as point of use or utility water heaters, are good choices for adding hot water to outbuildings, shops or garages.
+Small storage tank water heaters, known as point-of-use or utility water heaters, are good choices for adding hot water to outbuildings, shops or garages.
 Utility water heaters usually range in size from 2.5 to 19 gallons.
 The largest of these miniature units can also be used to provide hot water to secondary bathrooms that may be situated far from your home's main water heater.